 In some cases, these mature minors may be able to give medical consent for puberty suppressing drugs as part of a harm reduction model of care.
 In some cases, a mature minor may even be able to make medical decisions that go against the wishes of their parent or guardian.

-The legal doctrine is similar to providing minors drugs for contraception or treatment for sexually transmitted infections without parental consent.
+The legal doctrine is similar to providing minors vaccinations, drugs for contraception, or treatment for sexually transmitted infections without knowledge or consent of a parent or guardian.
 Some key points from Dubin:

 Importantly, the mature minor doctrine is an ethical principle, and its applicability does not necessarily grant legality to a decision-making process.
 The law’s recognition is both limited and patchwork.
 Within the USA, 34 states have no legal exceptions in place for mature minors and only 14 states permit mature minors to consent to general medical treatment.